tc39/proposal-first-class-protocols/README.md

 ## Open questions or issues

-1. Should interfaces be immutable prototype exotic objects?
+1. Should protocols be immutable prototype exotic objects?
 Frozen?
-1. Do we want to have interfaces inherit from some `Interface.prototype` object so they can be abstracted over?
+1. Do we want to have protocols inherit from some `Protocol.prototype` object so they can be abstracted over?
 1. Is there a way we can make `super` properties and `super` calls work?